If you have landed here to read about the best paper for colored pencil, it might be that you are less than satisfied with your colored pencil work.

 Go lightly and build up layers

 In contrast, let’s consider going lightly to start off with.
-The first light-pressure layer you apply will be essentially grabbed by the tooth of the paper.
+The tooth of the paper will grab the first light-pressure layer you apply.

-Your color will deposit nicely into the “valleys” of the paper while leaving plenty of room for other colors to be “accepted” into the paper as you layer additional colors.
+Your color will deposit nicely into the “valleys” of the paper while leaving plenty of room for the paper to accept other colors as you layer additional colors.

-Additional layers applied this way will gradually fill up the tooth consistently and with optimal mixing.
+When you apply additional layers this way, the tooth will gradually fill up consistently and with optimal mixing.
 (As the tooth fills up, I am gradually increasing my pressure, fyi.)

-Tip: Light pressure layers are more easily achieved by holding your pencil away from the point as shown in this pic.
+Tip: You can achieve light pressure layers more easily by holding your pencil away from the point as shown in this pic.

 The amount of tooth in the paper is a preference thing.